 1/ Can you introduce yourself briefly?
 Where you are from and what you do in Shanghai?
 How did you become an Entrepreneur?

-I was born and grew up in Wuhan, a city locates in central China.
-I have been living in Shanghai in the past 10 years.
-I am running a brand consulting firm and helping companies to create and develop brands.
-I did not plan to become an entrepreneur, this is what I love doing and I realized that there are opportunities where I can do a better business.
+I was born and grew up in Wuhan, a city located in central China.
+I have been living in Shanghai for the past 10 years.
+I run a brand consulting firm, helping companies to create and develop their branding.
+I did not plan to become an entrepreneur, this is what I love doing and I realized that there were opportunities where I could do a better business.

 2/ How was it to grow up in China and how is it to grow up as a woman?

 I think I had a rather happy childhood compare to how my parents grew up at their time, and compare to how my older brother grew up in the family.

 I had a lot of freedom to choose what I wanted to do; I had time and space to develop myself.
 Probably because I was a girl in the family, there were not so much expectations for me and I didn’t grow up with a lot of attention; but it was a different story for my older brother.

 On the other hand, most of the kids born in the 80’s in China are the only children in the family, I was fortunate enough to have a brother who made my childhood experience very unique and made me proud.
 Though I had no idea what my parents had to bear for having 2 kids.

 Growing up as a woman in China, I was constantly juggling between traditional values and modern values.
 After living many years by myself, I was able to find a good balance that worked for me.

 3/ You are working in a very competitive environment.
 What does it take to survive?